eProsima/Fast-DDS-docs/docs/fastdds/transport/transport_api.rst

 * The *physical port* is the port used by the network device, the real port that the operating system understands.
   It is stored in the two least significant bytes of the member |Locator_t::port-api|.
 * The *logical port* is the RTPS port.
+  It is used by the RTPS applications to perform communications.
   It is stored in the two most significant bytes of the member |Locator_t::port-api|.

+In TCP this distinction allows having only one opened port for external communication, while having multiple applications with different ports in the same host.
 In UDP there is only the *physical port*, which is also the RTPS port, and is stored in the two least significant bytes of the member |Locator_t::port-api|.